vars1ty/JustFetch/README.md

 JustFetch focuses **a lot** on performance, stability and simplicity, and it does this by:

 1. Not using external processes to capture the output of shell commands by default, as that's slow
-   - If you do use shell commands via `$cmd=...`, it then packs all commands into one and executes it,
+   - If you do use shell commands via `$(...command...)`, it will add a bit of overhead, but far less than other fetching programs.
-   - reducing the time taken by a lot as it also only has to use one `Command` instance rather than multiple.
 2. Using a custom crate for fetching system information in a straight-forward and fast way
 3. Making use of a super simple config, requiring no libraries outside of regular expressions for color lookups.
 4. Endless manual performance benchmarks, both against other compiled versions of itself, but also against other fetching programs.